alex-desaram/alex-desaram.github.io/paper.md

 It crushes his spirit.
 He burns out.

-And yet-- despite all this-- people around the world glorify him.
+And yet— despite all this— people around the world glorify him.
 They idolize Paul as a visionary, a messianic leader, the ultimate strategist.
 Which is *exactly* what Frank Herbert meant to warn us against.